 Jenny's presentation highlighted the many organizations, and their purposes, using LANCE resources.
 LANCE users can generally be categorized as direct users, who access and use the data for their own purposes, and brokers, who add value and serve the data to targeted end users.
 She provided examples of government agencies, NGOs and other organizations, including private sector, that utilize LANCE data, broken out by thematic groups.
 Jenny then presented examples of how the data is being used.
 NASA's Global Modeling and Assimilation Office (GMAO) uses 12 products from LANCE in their models, including Aerosols, Albedo, BRDF, fire and thermal anomalies data.
-The Copernicus Atmosphere Monitoring System (CAMS) Fire Assimilation System assimilates Fire Radiative Power (FRP) observations from LANCE, and the CAMS Global Aerosol System includes assimilation of Aerosol Optical Depth (AOD) from the MODIS sensors.
+The Copernicus Atmosphere Monitoring System (CAMS) Fire Assimilation System assimilates Fire Radiative Power (FRP) observations from LANCE, and the MODIS sensors.
 The Cooperative Institute for Research in the Atmosphere (CIRA) is using Worldview to locate Milky Seas - massive swaths of glowing ocean, thought to be caused by huge bacterial blooms in the near-surface waters.